Know what you’re getting yourself into …

 That being said…

 Good fitness and preparation are great, but not a guarantee for a successful Kilimanjaro summit.
-Some people don’t train much, aren’t very fit and fare very well, while others engage in a disciplined training program and succumb to the altitude in a few days.
+Some people don’t train much, aren’t very fit, and fare very well, while others engage in a disciplined training programme and succumb to the altitude in a few days.